jeKnowledge/HTML-CSS-workshop/README.md

-# HTML-CSS-workshop
+# html-css-workshop

-Our HTML/CSS workshop for jeKnowledge Academy
+The code for our HTML and CSS workshop at jeKnowledge Academy